matomo-org/developer-documentation/docs/generated/master/Piwik/Piwik.md

 <a name="isValidEmailString" id="isValidEmailString"></a>
 ### `isValidEmailString()`

-Returns true if the email address is a valid.
+Returns `true` if supplied the email address is a valid.

 #### Signature